joshgreenwald/copilotbuilder-workshop/README.md

 - Compare LLMs
 - Use RAG
 - Search documents via data collections
-- Create workflows and scripts
+- Create and use workflows and scripts

 ## Register